Heroes new logo

 2) Television viewing dominates children’s screen time given these facts:

-• On a daily screen time of 4 to 9 hours, television watching dominates children’s activities.
+• Out of a daily screen time of 4 to 9 hours, television watching dominates children’s activities.

 • On a weekly basis, television watching still dominates children’s screen time.